Azure/AppService/_posts/2020-09-22-asev3-public-preview-preannouncement.md

 author_name: "Christina Compy"
 date: "2020-09-22"
 tags:
-    - ase
+    - ASE
 category: networking
 toc: true
 toc_sticky: true
 ---

-The App Service Environment (ASEv3) project is a realization of several years of infrastructure development to enable a best in class network isolated application hosting PaaS service.
+The App Service Environment v3 (ASEv3) project is a realization of several years of infrastructure development to enable a best-in-class, network isolated application hosting PaaS service.
 Today we are happy to pre-announce the upcoming public preview of ASEv3.
 The ASEv3 platform is expected to land in public preview in early November in a limited set of regions.

 ## ASEv3 Overview